 Marketing Consultant, National Partnerships Team

-Gregor has worked in the Financial Service industry for the last five years and joined Royal London in April 2018 as a Marketing Consultant in the National Partnership Marketing team.
+Gregor has worked in the Financial Service industry since 2013 and joined Royal London in April 2018 as a Marketing Consultant in the National Partnership Marketing team.